WStrellis/az-400-notes/site_reliability.md

 Which tools can be used to test network connectivity for VMs behind a Load Balancer?
 `PsPing`, `tcping`, and `netsh`. `ping` will not work because it uses an ICMP connection which Load Balancer will not route.

+Setup Load Balancer:
+- Create vms with static IP.
+Disable public ip on vms.
+- create load balancer
+- Add vms to LB Backend Pool
+- Configure LB Health Probe
+- Configure LB Load Balancing Rules

+### VM Scale Sets
+When a VM goes beyond its CPU utilization threshold a new VM(s) will be be deployed to help handle the load.
+Any applications on the original VM will need to be installed on the new VM(s).
+This can be accomplished using Azure Custom Script Extension.
+- uses Health Probe checkes similar to Load Balancer
+- if a machine fails its health check it will be marked as "unhealthy".
+If it does not pass the health check within the Grace Period it will be replaced with a new vm.

+### Monitoring and Logging
+*Log Analytics* - Stores logs for all services.
+Can perform queries and perform analytics on logs.
+*Application Insights* - Generates usage data of application *Azure Monitor Metrics* - Create custom dashboards